 The one downfall of our manicure party theme of “Mimosas and Manicures” was that some of us may not have had the steadiest hands after a couple glasses of champagne!
 Good thing I picked up some Sally Hansen Manicure Clean-Up Pens for cuticle clean-up on those who tackled fancy nail art projects but couldn't quite stay in the lines…

 The Sally Hansen Nail Art Pens were a big hit, too.
 There were polka dots, hearts and flower details all around.
 These pens are so precise, they make it easy to add intricate details.

 This Scarab color from the Sally Hansen Lustre Shine line was a popular one!
 Heidi commented that it reminded her of a peacock.
 I totally see that.

-My personal favorite look of the day was created with these Sally Hansen Salon Effects Real Nail Polish Strips that I picked up at Walgreens with my Balance Rewards Card.
+My personal favorite look of the day was created with these Sally Hansen Salon Effects Real Nail Polish Strips that I picked up at Walgreens.
 They are actually strips of nail polish paint, not stickers, so they adhere to the nail like polish and don't quickly peel up like I've seen many do.

 The trick is to only apply them to a couple fingernails and paint the rest with varying designs.